 I am powerless over cake batter.
 I had some leftover shredded zucchini and carrot from dinner… so I decided to combine my favorite Carrot Cake and Zucchini Bread Batters to make one epic Carrot-Zucchini Cake Batter.

 Stick a fork in me.
 I’m done.

 That batter was filling… I didn’t want meal 7, but I still am not hitting my increased meal requirements.
-I never in a million years thought I’d say this… but it’s hard to eat so much. *My former fat kid is beating me up and stealing my lunch money right now.
+Never in a million years did I think I’d say this… but it’s hard to eat so much. *My former fat kid is beating me up and stealing my lunch money right now.

 I kept it simple.
 Late-night cereal with bananas… and a side of a chocolate protein powder experiment.

 The cereal was awesome.
 The experiment… needs work.
 Wouldn’t it be awesome if someone invented protein cereal?

 - 1/4 C rolled oats